microsoft/Accera/docs/Manual/03 Schedules.md

 The `pad` transformation pads the beginning of dimension `i` with empty elements.
 This operation is meaningless by itself, but can be useful when used with splitting or fusing.

 ## Order-invariant schedules and safety
-We say that a schedule is *order-invariant* if its underlying logic doesn't depend on the execution order of its iterations.
-For example, schedules created from a single `Nest` (via a call to `create_schedule()`) are order-invariant.
+A schedule is *order-invariant* if its underlying logic doesn't depend on the execution order of its iterations.
+For example, schedules created from a single `Nest` (via `create_schedule()`) are order-invariant.
 All of the schedules discussed so far have been order-invariant.

-We say that a schedule is *safe* if its underlying logic is guaranteed not to change, regardless of how we transform it.
+A schedule is *safe* if its underlying logic is guaranteed to remain intact regardless of the applied transformations.
 Not all schedules are safe, but order-invariant schedules are.
-This is because all of the transformations introduced in this section merely change the order in which iterations are executed, without adding or removing any work.
+This is because the transformations introduced in this section only change the execution order of iterations without adding or removing any work.

 In [Section 4](<04%20Fusing.md>), we introduce fused schedules, which are not order-invariant, but may still be safe.